10x

 (tissue_hires_image.png)

-If the input image from Visium slide with 6.5 mm Capture Area (V1 or V2) has a great deal of whitespace to the left or right of the capture area, or the image includes a portion of the capture area either above or below the area being analyzed, the capture area in the input image may be downsampled too much in order to accommodate the extra white space.
-If the fiducial alignment or tissue detection results are not as expected for such images, 10x recommends cropping the images in order to remove the extraneous image area outside of the fiducial border.
-Images that are too tall or too wide can be easily cropped with freely available tools such as ImageJ/Fiji.
+If the input image from a Visium Spatial Gene Expression slide (v1, 6.5 mm) has significant whitespace to the left or right of the capture area, or if the image includes a portion of the capture area either above or below the area being analyzed, the capture area in the input image may be downsampled too much in order to accommodate the extra white space.
+If the fiducial alignment or tissue detection results are not as expected for such images, we recommend cropping the images in order to remove the extraneous image area outside of the fiducial border.
+Images that are too tall or too wide can be cropped with tools such as ImageJ/Fiji.

-The CytAssist captured image is fixed at 3,000 pixels in both dimensions and is an important check for Space Ranger to identify and process the inputs.
-Modifying the CytAssist image (e.g. cropping of white space, reducing file size etc) will make it incompatible as a pipeline input to Space Ranger.
-Use of a modified version of the CytAssist image will lead to errors when running spaceranger count.
+The CytAssist-captured image is fixed at 3,000 pixels in both dimensions and is an important check for Space Ranger to identify and process the inputs.
 The CytAssist image dimension requirement also applies to Loupe Browser when using the manual image registration workflow.

 Automatic image registration attempts to align the tissue section in the CytAssist image with the tissue section in the microscope image.
 In cases where there is more tissue in the microscope image than the CytAssist image, such as when the tissue section is larger than the CytAssist field of view, we recommend using the manual image registration workflow in Loupe Browser instead.
 Symmetrical tissue sections (e.g. circular punches) without any discernible morphological features may also initialize improperly during automatic image registration and require manual image registration.

-Brightfield microscopy input images for use with Visium must be 24-bit color TIFF/BigTIFF, 16-bit grayscale TIFF/BigTIFF, or a JPEG.
+Brightfield microscopy input images for use with Visium must be 24-bit color TIFF/BigTIFF, 16-bit grayscale TIFF/BigTIFF, or JPEG format.

 Images destined for automatic processing in Space Ranger should be oriented such that the hourglass fiducial marker is the in upper-left corner of the image.
 The image must be roughly axis-aligned, although slight rotations (e.g. less than 15 degrees) should be fine.